-The "award winning" Smithy is glorious old stone period cottage to sleep 6 guests in three bedrooms.
+The Smithy is a glorious old stone period cottage to sleep 6 guests in three bedrooms.
 Set in the midst of the tiny hisoric hamlet of Llanthony.
 The cottage has large gardens and is beside a pretty tumbling river.
 Within easy reach of Off's Dyke Walk and Abergavenny, The Wye Valley and The Black Mountains.

 This beautiful wisteria clad cottage has beamed ceilings, floors of polished wood and flagstones with underfloor heating. and a large open fire.

 Walk just across the village square to the unique pub situated below Llantony Abbey; the Smithy is just the place for complete relaxation and peace.
 Masses of gorgeous walks right from the door - whether you are a hearty keen walker or just wanting an easy but picturesque wander around the country lanes to admire the views - something to suit everyone.

 The Smithy was a Weaver and Dyers Mill until the 19th Century, from then it became Walter Savage Landor's forge.

 A country kitchen with a microwave oven, gas hob, fridge, freezer, washing machine.